galacean/galacean.github.io/docs/particle-renderer.md

 ---

-Galacean Engine's particle renderer [ParticleRenderer](${api}core/ParticleRenderer) is a commonly used rendering component with rich properties.
-Colorful particle effects can be achieved by adjusting each property value.
+The particle renderer ParticleRenderer of Galacean Engine is a commonly used rendering component with rich properties.
+It allows for the creation of vibrant and colorful particle effects by adjusting various property values.

+Flame Effect:

 <playground src="particle-fire.ts"></playground>

+Ambient Effect:

 <playground src="particle-dream.ts"></playground>